Adimaano/tvgp/core/readme.md

 It should take over the preset rules of .pylintrc of this directory Fix all linter warnings for "clean code" and consistency.

+## Run Tests

+To test the python modules simply run:

+"pytest"

+from the core root directory.